If you’re on Medicare, you’re likely hearing about the Medicare Part B Give Back benefit.

 Next, you select and enroll in a Medicare Advantage plan that offers the Part B premium reduction benefit.

 It’s important to note that only Medicare Advantage plans offer this premium reduction benefit.
 And it may not be offered where you live.
-While there are 48 states offering plans in 2021, they won’t be available in every county across the U.S. Some areas have no plans at all.
+While there are 48 states offering plans, they won’t be available in every county across the U.S. Some areas have no plans at all.

 It should also be noted that Medicare supplements currently do not offer any giveback provisions.
 This benefit is only available if you enroll in certain Medicare Advantage plans.
 And, of course, there are only certain windows when you can shop for and enroll in a Part C Medicare Advantage plan.